 A futures contract involves both a buyer and a seller, mirroring the structure of an options contract.
 Unlike options, which may lose their value upon expiration, the conclusion of a futures contract obligates the buyer to acquire and take possession of the underlying asset.
 At the same time, the seller is compelled to provide and deliver the underlying asset.

-The term option denotes a financial tool linked to the value of underlying securities like stocks, indexes, and exchange-traded funds (ETFs).
+The term option denotes a financial tool linked to the value of underlying securities like stocks, indices, and exchange-traded funds (ETFs).
 Individuals holding an options contract can buy or sell the underlying asset, depending on the contract type, without an obligation to do so, distinguishing it from futures.

 The table below provides a thorough comparison of options and futures.